alekssadowski95/FreeCAD-TechDraw-Templates/README.md

 # FreeCAD-TechDraw-Templates

 ## Getting Started
-1. Download TechDraw Template from this repository
+1. Download any TechDraw Template from this repository
 2. Create a new page using **Insert Page using Template** and import this template
 3. Fill out all the editable fields by clicking on the green squares